suzybee1987/knit-happens/README.md

   - If incorrect data is input a warning text appears to advise the user how to continue

 - **Default Image if none added**
-  - In the event that a product or blog post is added without an image a default image will be added.
+  - In the event that a product or blog post is added without an image a default image will be added however this is unlikely due to form validation.
 - **Unauthorised Attempts**
   - An [error](static/docs/images/error.png) is launched if the user attempts to visit a part of the site where they are not authorised
 - **@login_required**